google/lightweight_mmm/README.md

 - Extra features: Any other features that one might want to add to the analysis.
   These features need to be known ahead of time for optimization or you would need another model to estimate them.
 - Target: Target KPI for the model to predict.
+For example, revenue amount, number of app installs.
 This will also be the metric optimized during the optimization phase.
 - Costs: The average cost per media unit per channel.